-Call to Worship - Micah 6:8
+Call to worship: Micah chapter 6 verse 8

 He has showed you, O people, what is good.
 And what does the LORD require of you?
 To act justly and to love mercy and to walk humbly with your God.
 Amen.